jamesquinlan/Intro-Database-SQL/lectures/datadesign.md

     - Rows are unique

+    - No repeated columns

 2. (2NF) Minimize redudancy.
 All nonkey attributes are determined by the primary key.
 Split any (partial) functional depended data into separate table.
 For example, if customer table contained order information (as customers place orders), move order data to new table.
 To apply, data must already be in 1NF.
 If the PK is composite, no nonkey attributes can be determined by attribute(s) in the PK.
 For example, (a, b, c, d, e) where PK=(a,b), then c, d, and e cannot be determined by a or b.

+__Example__: Since two different orders may contain the same items, those items don't depend on the order.

+3. (3NF)  Non-key columns must depend _only_ on primary key, that is remove transitive dependencies.
+Reduces the duplication of data and ensure referential integrity; improve database processing while minimizing storage costs.

+(a, b, c, d, e) where PK=(a,b), then c, d, and e cannot be determined by c, d, e, or any combination of them.
+In particular, c <> f(d,e).
+Order lines (specific items and quantities) are not solely dependent on order_id, as other customers can order the same products.
+Another example, employee position information is not dependent on the employee.
+More specifically, "associate professor" and the duties/description of the position are not dependent on me.
+To apply, data must already be in 2NF.

 __Example__: CustNum, First, Last, Address, City, State, and Zip.
 City and state are determined by Zip.
 City and state are dependent on Zip.
 Zip is a determinant of City and State.
-That is [City, State] = f(Zip).
+That is [City, State] = f(Zip).City and State depend on Zip.

-3. (3NF)  Non-key columns must depend _only_ on primary key, that is remove transitive dependencies.
-Reduces the duplication of data and ensure referential integrity; improve database processing while minimizing storage costs.

 __Example__: ProductID, Manufacturer, Model.
 Since the model=f(manufacturer), this violoates 3NF.
 Apple makes 13" MacBook Air.
 So, 13" MacBook Air depends on manufacturer, "Apple".

-For example,  (a, b, c, d, e) where PK=(a,b), then c, d, and e cannot be determined by c, d, e, or any combination of them.
-In particular, c <> f(d,e).
-Order lines (specific items and quantities) are not solely dependent on order_id, as other customers can order the same products.
-Another example, employee position information is not dependent on the employee.
-More specifically, "associate professor" and the duties/description of the position are not dependent on me.
-To apply, data must already be in 2NF.

 __________